If a dog is used with livestock, then it must be under control of the teacher, farm assistant or person in charge of the activity, at all times.

 Dogs with a propensity to bite should be muzzled while working sheep and calves.

 If a dog is used to assist with handling livestock, they must be suitably trained.
 They must not muster or herd animals in extreme environmental conditions, except in the case of an emergency.
 Excessive barking of dogs and yelling of handlers should be prevented to reduce the stress on the livestock and dogs.
+It is important that students do not interfere with the commands or handling of a working dog as this may confuse the dog and hinder its training regime.

 If dogs are brought in to the school for visits, the teacher has the responsibility to determine the suitability of the dog for the visit.
 In the case of service and assistance dogs, the dogs have been familiarised with large numbers of people and are trained to behave in appropriate ways.
 In the case of a family pet, the teacher needs to be assured that the dog will not become stressed and that the students understand how to behave with the visiting dog.